Naruto: Clash of Ninja (video game): Reception

 Clash of Ninja has received mixed reactions from several video game publications.
 GameRankings gave it a score of 67.35%, while Metacritic gave it 72 out of 100.
 In Japan, Famitsu gave the game a score of 31 out of 40.
 The game sold well in North America, becoming part of Nintendo's set of Player's Choice games, which lowers the retail price to $19.99 if the game has sold at least 250,000 copies.

-The gameplay present in the game was subject to mixed opinions amongst critics.
+The gameplay was subject to mixed opinions.
 IGN lauded the game's battle system as "very balanced, amazingly quick, and still a lot of fun," but accepted that the battle designs were "a bit basic."
 GameSpot provided a more negative review, deriding the game's different modes as "seriously boring and predictable," as well as criticizing the lack of significant differences in the playing style of the game's characters.
 GameSpot characterized the voice acting as having "some of the worst stereotypes of anime voice acting," and noted the lack of unlockable items and other incentives to continue play.
 G4's X-Play gave Clash of Ninja two out of five stars, lambasting the fighting engine as "one of the laziest, most oversimplified engines ever seen in a 3D fighting game," and "ridiculously basic."
 X-Play also criticized the lack of a significant plot in the story mode and the lack of use of cutscenes or unlockable items.
 GameSpy commented on this, noting that "considering the charm of the source material, [the game] is really a disappointment".

 The cel-shaded graphics and audio received acclaim from reviewers, with GameSpot praising the game's "smooth, powerful-looking animations," as well as extolling how "powerful sound effects and a driving soundtrack" contributed to the game's overall feel.
 GameSpy noted that "[the game] manages to shine in the visual department," making note of how the varied graphical details were "fluid and precise and doesn't ever slow down or become choppy."
 X-Play, however, considered the graphics "underwhelming," criticizing the lack of significant usage of animation and cinematic scenes, and remarking that the graphics "follow the rest of the game's lead."